DarinJoshua-dev/Productz-Hunt/README.md

 # Productz-Hunt WebApp

-Productz Hunt is an interactive, intuitive product and price comparison webapp used for finding various diverse products in Flipkart & Amazon.
+Productz Hunt is an interactive, intuitive product price comparison webapp used for finding various diverse products in Flipkart & Amazon.

 ## Contributors: